moskytw/luthadel.vim/README.md

 ## Report Issue

 It meets the unadorned requirements of Python development, but any feature request or bug report is welcome.
-Send mail to Mosky <mosky.tw@gmail.com>.
+Just file an issue on GitHub.